FrancoCarrillo/FrancoCarrillo/README.md

 # 💫 About Me:
-:books: I'm currently learning IoT development <br>:question: Ask me about Angular, Vue, React, .NET, Spring Boot, Jetpack Compose and Flutter <br>:soccer: I love playing and watching soccer
+<br>:question: Ask me about frontend and backend frameworks <br>:soccer: I love playing and watching soccer

 ## 🌐 Socials: